 \section{Abstract}

-This letter derives the noncoherent (NC) maximum likelihood (ML) detection rule for LoRa signals under Rician multi-path fading channel.
-The proposed NC-ML detection only requires the channel statistic, not the actual instantaneous channel state information (CSI), which eliminates the overhead associated with channel estimation.
-Simulation results show that despite the low-complexity, the proposed detection scheme significantly improves the performance of LoRa detection over multipath channel.
-Notably, in time-invariant channel, the NC-ML receiver can achieve an equivalently good performance as compared to existing coherent schemes, and even surpasses them when Doppler shift is present, while not relying on the channel estimation nor reference signal extracted from the preamble.
+This letter derives the noncoherent (NC) maximum likelihood (ML) detection rule for LoRa signals under Rician multipath fading channels.
+The proposed NC-ML detection only requires the channel statistics, not the actual instantaneous channel state information (CSI), which eliminates the overhead associated with channel estimation.
+Simulation results show that despite the low-complexity, the proposed detection scheme significantly improves the performance of LoRa detection over multipath channels.
+Notably, in time-invariant channels, the NC-ML receiver can achieve equivalent performance as compared to existing coherent schemes, and even surpasses them when Doppler shift is present, while not relying on the channel estimation nor reference signals extracted from the preamble.